drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 ### Controller

 As noted, we operate the sensor board using our newly updated ***Instrumentation Controller*** based on the Teensy 4, with its NXP i.MXRT 1060 ARM7 MCU [(please click here)](https://github.com/drmcnelson/Instrumentation-Controller-T4.0-Rev3).
-The T4/NXP platform is somewhat unique ampng MCU boards in the Arduino ecosystem for both its speed at 600MHZ and its high speed USB at 480Mhz.
+The T4/NXP platform is somewhat unique among MCU boards in the Arduino ecosystem for both its speed at 600MHZ and its high speed USB at 480Mhz.
 Additionally it provides a flexible timing generator (FlexPWM) which we feel is better suited to the task of operating the TCD1304 compared to the PWM peripherals offered in other MCU boards.
-In the present system, including firmware and software, we are able to produce well controlled exposure times to as short as 10usec and frame rates to as fast as 100fps.
+In the present system, including firmware and software, we are able to produce well controlled exposure times to as short as 10usec and frame rates a little faster than 100fps.

 ### Firmware